 Nevertheless, we would be doing a disservice to an honest appraisal of nineteenth-century China were we to play down or explain away the relentless, widespread and indiscriminate violence against foreigners as merely rational actions or grievances, rather than recognizing sheer xenophobia and ignorant superstition for what it was.
 None of the explorers I have mentioned was immune to frequent, inexplicable acts of hostility on their travels, merely for being foreign, not even Margary, a British consul, nor William Mesny, William Gill’s travel companion.

 Mesny is a special case in point.
 Unique among the foreign explorers, he lived most of his life in China, from his arrival in Shanghai in 1860 until his death in Hankow in 1919, was intimate with and sympathetic to the culture, fluent in the language, and married twice to Chinese women, at a time when intermarriage was frowned upon by the foreign community.
 Mesny traveled throughout the country over his career, covering more ground than any other explorer of the time.
 Perhaps because his travels were too extensive to encapsulate in a book, he produced no standalone travelogue, only scattered articles for English newspapers and his own voluminous magazine entitled Mesny’s Miscellany, on topics ranging from warfare and engineering to Chinese philology.
-The work of culling all his travels from his own and others’ writings has recently been carried out by David Leffman in The Mercenary Mandarin: How a British Adventurer Became a General in Qing-Dynasty China (Blacksmith Books, 2016).
+The work of culling all his travels from his own and others’ writings was recently carried out by David Leffman in The Mercenary Mandarin: How a British Adventurer Became a General in Qing-Dynasty China (Blacksmith Books, 2016).
 A Rough Guides author who has traveled China extensively himself, Leffman was well suited to the task, retracing many of Mesny’s routes on foot and weaving it all into an absorbing narrative of his life.

 A man of action, Mesny was naturally drawn to danger.
 He took a job transporting supplies on the Yangtze from Shanghai to Hankow in the turbulent years of 1860–63, and at one point was taken hostage by Taiping rebels.
 From 1863–68 he settled in Hankow, before putting his military knowledge to use by assisting Imperial forces in Guizhou Province during the Miao Rebellion, upgrading their weapons and battle tactics and joining in the fighting over 1868–71.
 For his years of service and bravery the Chinese Government awarded him the rank of major-general, a rare honor for a foreigner.
 This entitled him to perks and protections while traveling the country and obligated local officials, if he passed through their territory, to supply him with a retinue of “food, fodder, twenty horses and eighty men.”
 If one would expect any foreign traveler to be spared indifferent or hostile treatment, it would have been Mesny.
 Yet on more than one occasion they refused to recognize his credentials and provided neither protection nor accommodation.
 In an 1880 excursion in Guizhou, “a mob at Qianxi—ordinary citizens led by some soldiers from the city’s battalions—made a ‘furious and murderous attack’ on Mesny’s inn for reasons which were never explained.
 Perhaps there were none beyond his being a foreigner.
-Mesny fired off a revolver into the crowd, killing four of his attackers and wounding several others,” before being rescued by soldiers just in time (Leffman).
+Mesny fired off a revolver into the crowd, killing four of his attackers and wounding several others,” before being rescued by soldiers (Leffman).